mvolkmann/blog/src/lua.md

   but indexing into such strings does not account for their size.
   See {% aTargetBlank "http://lua-users.org/wiki/LuaUnicode", "Lua Unicode" %}.

-- variables and functions are global by default,s but can be declared `local`
+- variables and functions are global by default, but can be declared `local`

 For a more extensive list of pros and cons, see {% aTargetBlank